 - You start to get health problems, such as injuries (bone fractures, sprains, soreness) or missed periods.

 Over-exercise can lead to a number of health problems.

 - Over-exercise is linked with eating disorders, such as bulimia and anorexia.
-A person who over-exercises may have unrealistic expectations of what their body 'should' look like.
-Check out our topics Body image and Media pressure.
+A person who over-exercises may have unrealistic ideas about what their body 'should' look like.

-- Over-exercise can lead to injuries and long-lasting infections, such as a sore throat that just does not get better for weeks.
+- People who over-exercise can have illnesses that just do not clear up, such as a sore throat or bronchitis that does not get better for weeks.

 - Stopped periods.
-If a young woman exercises too much and loses weight at the same time, she can have a drop in oestrogen, the hormone that regulates the menstrual cycle, this can cause her periods to stop.
+If a young woman exercises too much and loses weight at the same time, she can have a drop in the hormones that regulate the menstrual cycle.
+This can cause her periods to stop.

 - Bone problems.
-Osteoporosis is weakening of the bones; low oestrogen levels can cause this.
+Osteoporosis is weakening of the bones; low hormone levels can cause this.
 As a result, the risk of stress fractures and broken bones is greater.